-Kaitlin Konkel focuses her practice on white collar and international matters.
-She represents clients in government investigations, post-indictment criminal proceedings, and complex civil litigation, including appeals and amicus curiae submissions in the US Supreme Court and federal appellate courts.
-She also advises clients on the Foreign Agents Registration Act (FARA), foreign-official and diplomatic immunity, international extradition, INTERPOL Red Notices, and other international law enforcement issues.
+Kaitlin Konkel focuses on white collar and international matters.
+She represents clients in government and congressional investigations, post-indictment criminal proceedings, and complex civil litigation, including appeals and amicus curiae submissions.
+She also advises clients on the Foreign Agents Registration Act (FARA), foreign-official and diplomatic immunity, INTERPOL Red Notices, international extradition, and other international law enforcement issues.

 Experience

-• Individuals in government investigations and post-indictment criminal proceedings.
+• Individuals and companies in government investigations, congressional investigations, and post-indictment criminal proceedings.

-• Companies and organizations seeking advice on compliance with the Foreign Agents Registration Act (FARA).
+• Companies and non-profit organizations seeking advice on compliance with FARA.

 • Individuals and companies in complex civil litigation involving the Alien Tort Statute, Torture Victim Protection Act, Anti-Terrorism Act, Foreign Intelligence Surveillance Act (FISA), False Claims Act, and Privacy Act, including at the motion to dismiss and summary judgment stages, during discovery, and on appeal.